Elements-Agency/benjaminjyoung/content/artwork/final-embrace/index.md

 date: 2024-12-20
 title: Final Embrace
 description: An oil painting a young couple embracing in a surreal and dramatic setting.
 Could it be a dream the artist had once again holding his greatest loss or the final moments of acceptance of something else?
-alt: This oil painting captures a tender and intimate moment of a couple embracing under dramatic, soft lighting against a dark, textured background, evoking deep emotion and connection.
+alt: This oil painting by Ben Young captures a tender and intimate moment of a couple embracing under dramatic, soft lighting against a dark, textured background, evoking deep emotion and connection.
-author: Benjamin J. Young
+author: Ben Young

 aliases: [/final-embrace, /artwork/embrace, /embrace]
 images: ['painting.jpg']